-The weighted-average contractual interest rates for total long-term debt excluding structured notes accounted for at fair value were 3.26% and 2.67% as of December 31, 2022 and 2021, respectively.
+The weighted-average contractual interest rates for total long-term debt excluding structured notes accounted for at fair value were 3.65% and 3.26% as of December 31, 2023 and 2022, respectively.
 In order to modify exposure to interest rate and currency exchange rate movements, JPMorgan Chase utilizes derivative instruments, primarily interest rate and cross-currency interest rate swaps, in conjunction with some of its debt issuances.
 The use of these instruments modifies the Firm's interest expense on the associated debt.
-The modified weighted-average interest rates for total long-term debt, including the effects of related derivative instruments, were 4.89% and 1.43% as of December 31, 2022 and 2021, respectively.
+The modified weighted-average interest rates for total long-term debt, including the effects of related derivative instruments, were 5.20% and 4.89% as of December 31, 2023 and 2022, respectively.

 JPMorgan Chase & Co. has guaranteed certain long-term debt of its subsidiaries, including structured notes.
-These guarantees rank on parity with the Firm's other unsecured and unsubordinated indebtedness.
-The amount of such guaranteed long-term debt and structured notes was \$28.2 billion and \$16.4 billion at December 31, 2022 and 2021, respectively.
+These guarantees rank pari passu with the Firm's other unsecured and unsubordinated indebtedness.
+The amount of such guaranteed long-term debt and structured notes was \$41.1 billion and \$28.2 billion at December 31, 2023 and 2022, respectively.